jmmv-forestry/website/_posts/2016-01-28-medium-experiment-wrapup.md

 ## Post classification

-The first problem I have with Medium, which is a minor one, is that *I* see it as a place for high-quality, large-form essays&mdash;not the average blog post with the musings of the day.
+The first problem I have with Medium, which is a minor one, is that *I* see it as a place for high-quality, large-form essays---not the average blog post with the musings of the day.
 In other words: I see myself posting long opinion pieces (as I have done) and not something like the announcement of a new release of a personal project or incomplete thoughts